Strawberry Banana Baked Oatmeal

-If you take a read through the comments below, you’ll see so many who have shared this baked oatmeal recipe with family or friends (some have even taken it to work).
-Since it was so popular, we created another variation of baked oatmeal – Try our Blackberry Baked Oatmeal Recipe with Caramel Sauce.
-It’s flavored with lemon zest, nutmeg and packed with juicy blackberries!
-We know you’ll love it.
+If you take a read through the comments below, you’ll see so many who have shared this baked oatmeal recipe with family or friends.
+Some have even taken it to work.

 Some readers have tried freezing the oatmeal: After mixing everything together, tightly cover the oatmeal or pour into resealable plastic bags and freeze for up to one month.
 Then, when you want to bake the oatmeal, just remove from freezer, thaw and bake as directed.
 If you decide to do this, we suggest that you mix the fruit into the oatmeal instead of placing on top to prevent browning – especially the bananas.

 This baked oatmeal recipe is easily adapted for dairy-free and egg-free diets.
-While we call for one egg in the recipe, we have had success removing the egg completely.
+While we call for one egg in the recipe, we have had success removing the egg completely or you can substitute the egg with one flax egg.
 Another easy substitution is replacing soy, almond or even coconut milk for the milk called for in the original recipe.

 Finally, if you wish to reduce the amount of sugar, readers have had success eliminating the sugar all together.
 You could do this or replace the sugar with honey or agave nectar.

 More Easy Breakfast Recipes

 - Great for crowds, our Easy Vegetable Frittata might be one of our favorite dishes.

 - Here’s another baked oatmeal recipe for you.
 This one has blackberries and a simple caramel sauce spooned on top.